Super-brawl-team/epsilon/poincare/doc/style_guide.md

 ## Distinguish Trees from Nodes

-Childless Trees are equivalent to their Node.
+Childless trees are equivalent to their node.
 We avoid mixing the definition for clarity, and in case children are added later.

 > [!CAUTION]
 > Avoid this: